Sec. 1 Purpose.

-The U. T. System issues debt through three primary programs: the Revenue Financing System (RFS), the Permanent University Fund (PUF), and the Higher Education Assistance Fund (HEAF).
+The U. T. System issues debt through two primary programs: the Revenue Financing System (RFS) and the Permanent University Fund (PUF).
 This policy will govern the issuance of all U. T. System debt.

 2.1 Revenue Financing System.

 The RFS was created by the Board of Regents through the adoption of a Master Resolution on February 14, 1991.
-The Board established the RFS for the purpose of assembling the U. T. System’s revenue-supported debt capacity into a single financing program in order to provide a cost-effective debt program to institutions of the U. T. System and to maximize the financing options available to the Board.
+The Board established the RFS to assemble the U. T. System’s revenue-supported debt capacity into a single financing program to provide a cost-effective debt program to institutions of the U. T. System and to maximize the financing options available to the Board.

 2.2 Permanent University Fund.

 Article VII, Section 18 of the Texas Constitution authorizes the Board of Regents to issue bonds and notes secured by the U. T. System’s interest in the Available University Fund (AUF).
 The AUF consists of distributions from the total return of PUF investments.
 The Texas Constitution limits the amount of PUF debt that may be issued by the U. T. System to 20% of the cost value of investments and other assets of the PUF.
 The Texas Constitution prohibits the issuance of PUF debt for auxiliary projects.

 Sec.
 3 Authority.